DanielAmanyi/smart-invoice-infra/README.md

 # Smart Invoice AI Pipeline – Cloud-Native ML Infrastructure

-This project is a cloud-native template for document AI processing, specifically invoice uploads, OCR extraction, and structured inference built entirely on serverless infrastructure using AWS and Terraform.
+This project is a **production-ready** cloud-native template for document AI processing, featuring real invoice uploads, OCR extraction using **AWS Textract**, and intelligent field extraction using **Amazon Bedrock AI** - all built on serverless infrastructure using AWS and Terraform.

-It simulates an ML production pipeline where raw invoice files are uploaded, processed for text and metadata, and persisted into a NoSQL store with the design optimized for scale, cost-efficiency, and modularity.
+The system implements a complete ML production pipeline where raw invoice files are uploaded, processed with real AI/ML services, and structured data is persisted into a NoSQL store.
+The design is optimized for scale, cost-efficiency, and modularity with **pay-per-use pricing**.

->  While inspired by real-world patterns, this project is fully independent and created for educational, research, and demonstration purposes.
+>  This project demonstrates real-world AI/ML patterns using AWS serverless services, created for educational, research, and demonstration purposes.

 ---